serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 ![Windows Serin MyApp](img/linux-serin-myserene.png)

-Type an application name, e.g. *MySerene* and press enter.
-Take a break while Serin creates your project, initializes static content and restores packages etc.
+Type an application name, e.g. `MySerene`, and press `ENTER`.
+Take a break while Serin creates your project, initializes static content, and restores packages.

-After Serin creates your project, you will have a *MySerene.Web* folder under current directory.
+After Serin creates your project, you will have a *MySerene.Web* folder under the current directory.
 Enter that directory:

 ```cmd